Extended calculations of a special Harmonic number

 We shall now describe how the calculation based on Emma Lehmer's congruence (\ref{eq:H6}) was optimized.
 Because we are only interested in locating its zeros and do not require the actual values, we are free to disregard sign and scale, and may multiply throughout by $-2$ to clear the negative signs and the fraction, establishing that for $p > 5$ the zeros coincide with those of

 Applying in reverse the logarithmetic and factorization rules for the Fermat quotient given by Eisenstein \cite{Eisenstein}, this expression may be realized more compactly as follows:

-By simplification and consolidation of the Fermat quotient calculation, we are able to improve the running time considerably.
-Moreover, this device alerted us to the fact that pertinent prior literature might include studies of the divisibility of the Fermat quotient by $p$ for composite bases, and such a study was indeed located in the form of Fischer \cite{Fischer}, which treats the base 432.
-Disregarding his first solution $p=5$, which is too small to qualify as a solution to Schwindt's problem, our results are in perfect agreement with his so far as they overlap.
-As of September 2015, Fischer has carried his work to the enormous limit of $p < 65,442,059,485,993$ without finding further solutions, a limit more than five orders of magnitude higher than any calculation for $H_{\lfloor p/6 \rfloor}$ that could be achieved by direct calculations of sums of reciprocals in under a decade of processing time.
+By simplification and consolidation of the Fermat quotient calculation, we are able to improve the runtime considerably.
+Moreover, this device alerted us to the fact that pertinent prior literature might include studies of the divisibility of the Fermat quotient by $p$ for composite bases, and such a study was indeed located in the form of Le\v{z}\'{a}k \cite{Lezak}, who performed similar calculations to the limit $p < 35,000,000,000$ and whose results agree perfectly with out own.
+(We regret having inadvertently deprived Le\v{z}\'{a}k of due credit in previous versions of these notes.)
+The more extended calculations begun in 2014 by Richard Fischer \cite{Fischer} have since reached the limit $p < 163,000,000,000,000$ as of 24 December 2022, without finding further solutions in this case.
+This limit is six orders of magnitude higher than any calculation for $H_{\lfloor p/6 \rfloor}$ that could be achieved by direct calculations of sums of reciprocals in under a decade of processing time.
+We suspended our own calculations on learning of Fischer's, and have independently confirmed them onlly to $p < 149,250,000,000,000$.

-Apparently unaware of Fischer's work, Le\v{z}\'{a}k \cite{Lezak} performed similar calculations to the much lower limit of $p < 35,000,000,000$, with matching results.